Tornadoes of 1979: April

 123 tornadoes were reported in the U.S. in April.

 April 10–12

 The large Wichita Falls F4 tornado moving through town.

 A large tornado outbreak also called "Terrible Tuesday", broke out in Texas and Oklahoma.
 Several deadly tornadoes occurred, including an F4 that decimated buildings in Wichita Falls, killing 42 people.
-An F2 tornado was notable for killing one person when it struck a mobile home park in Boonville, Indiana.
-A tornado killed three people in Lawton, Oklahoma.
-Overall, there were 58 deaths and over 2,000 injuries.
+Another F4 in Vernon, Texas killed 11.
+On the same day, an F3 tornado killed three people and injured 100 in Lawton, Oklahoma.
+On April 11th, Boonville, Indiana, was hit by an F2 tornado that killed one person and injured two when it struck a mobile home park.
+Overall, there were 58 deaths and over 2,000 injuries during the outbreak.